|

 easiest way to teach letter formation and letter sounds is through

-Jolly Phonics Workbooks: Books 1-7 Step 1 Once your child is confident with holding a pencil and has some degree of control and coordination they can begin learning letter formation skills.
+following the steps below and using the Jolly Phonics Workbooks: Books 1-7 Step 1 Once your child is confident with holding a pencil and has some degree of control and coordination they can begin learning letter formation skills.
 The initial step is to ensure your child is able to recognise and then write the 42 letter sounds in the Jolly Phonics scheme.
-Some sounds are written with two letter such as 'ee' and 'or', these are called diagraphs.
-The easiest way to teach letter formation is though fun and practical ways which engage your child.
-You may choose to introduce one or two letter sounds a day or one a week depending on the ability and age of your child.
-Remember make sure you reinforce each letter sound everyday before introducing the new letter.
-Develop letter formation through plenty of practise using informal methods such as trays of coloured sand, glitter, paint or shaving foam.
+Some sounds are written with two letter such as 'ee' and 'or', referred to as diagraphs.
+The easiest way to teach letter formation is through fun and practical ways which engage your child.
+You may choose to introduce one or two letter sounds each day or one a week depending on the ability and age of your child.
+Remember to make sure you reinforce each letter sound everyday before introducing the new letter.
+Develop letter formation through plenty of practise using informal fun methods such as mark making with fingers or a paintbrush in trays of coloured sand, glitter, paint or shaving foam.
 Children love using their fingers to practise letter formation and the experience is far more sensory and visual.
 Ask your child to say the sound, write it and then sing the accompanying song.
 Each of the Jolly Phonics letter sounds has a Jolly Song to accompany it, with actions to aid memory.
+Tip-

 Encourage your child to say each letter sound and then read the word as